uselotus/lotus-docs/docs/metering/creating-metrics.md

 Defining a continuous metric also starts with defining the <code>event_name</code> and <code>metric_name</code>.

-Currently, Lotus only supports using continuous metrics when the events are logging the current state of the metric, and not the change in the underlying state.
+Currently, Lotus only supports using continuous metrics when the events are logging the current state of the metric and not the change in the underlying state.
 For example, we support you sending us events that represent the number of seats currently active, but not events specifying the number of seats that were added or removed.
 This feature is coming soon!

 Continuous metrics additionally require a <code>granularity</code> field.
 This field specifies the size of the smallest time periods you want to track your metric over.
 The allowed values are: